-This bill amends existing laws to clarify the requirements for criminal history record checks for workers involved in construction or public works activities in school buildings.
+This bill amends existing laws regarding criminal history record checks for individuals involved in construction or public works activities within school buildings.
 It prohibits the New Jersey Schools Development Authority and educational institutions from employing or contracting with any general contractor, subcontractor, or worker who may work on school property while school is in session unless they can demonstrate that no disqualifying criminal history exists.
-The bill also mandates that third-party contractors submit a list of their employees to the school or authority, certifying that each has undergone the required criminal history check.
+The bill also mandates that third-party contractors provide a list of employees who have undergone the required criminal history checks and certifies their compliance.
+Additionally, it increases penalties for non-compliance, raising fines from a maximum of $500 to $1,000 for the first offense and $5,000 for subsequent offenses, with a three-year ban on bidding for third offenses.

 Statutes affected: Introduced: 18A:6-7.1, 18A:6-7.2, 18A:6-7.5